demystifyfp/demystifyfp/content/fsharp/series/fstweet/handling-login-request.md

   // ...
 ```

-Then we need to check wheather the user email address is verified or not and create the corresponding `UserEmailAddress` type.
+Then we need to check whether the user email address is verified or not and create the corresponding `UserEmailAddress` type.

 ```fsharp
 let mapUser ... =